Nondominated-Solution-based Multi-objective Greedy Sensor Selection for Optimal Design of Experiments: Results and Discussion

 Similarly, the high performance of the NMG method in terms of A-optimality is mainly due to considering the A-optimality-based objective function until $p \simeq r$, and considering the D-optimality-based objective function when $p$ exceeds $r$.
-Fig.~\ref{fig:NMG-GG_trace} reveals that the A-optimality index obtained by the NMG method is the same as that obtained by the AGG method until $p \simeq r$.
-On the other hand, as $p$ increases, it is superior to that obtained by the AGG method, while the trend of the change in the A-optimality index obtained by the NMG method is similar to that obtained by the DGG method.
-In addition, the D-optimality index obtained by the DG method is slightly lower than the index obtained by the AG method in the case of $p > 14$, as shown in Fig.~\ref{fig:NMG-PG_trace}.
+Fig.~\ref{fig:NMG-GG_trace} reveals that the index of A-optimality obtained by the NMG method is the same as that obtained by the AGG method until $p \simeq r$.
+On the other hand, as $p$ increases, it is superior to that obtained by the AGG method.
+Fig.~\ref{fig:NMG-PG_trace} indicates that the DG method tends to be superior to the AG method in terms of A-optimality in the oversampling situation as $n$ increases; the index of A-optimality obtained by the DG method is lower than that obtained by the AG method when $p$ exceeds 13 and 11 in the case of $n = 1000$ and 10000, respectively.
+Hence, evaluation of D-optimality possibly contributes to the performance of A-optimality obtained by the NMG method in the oversampling situation.

 At the same time, the index of D-optimality is lower for the NMG method than for the DGG method in the case of $p > r$.
-This is due to the fact that the DG method is the most suitable for the maximization of the D-optimality index among the pure-greedy methods for any number of sensors, as shown in Fig.~\ref{fig:NMG-PG_determinant}.
-The NMG method reserves $L_{\rm{\max}}$ nondominated solutions of D-, A- and E-optimality, which contain solutions with worse performance for D-optimality and better performance for A- or E-optimality.
+This is due to the fact that the DG method is the most suitable for the maximization of the index of D-optimality among the pure greedy methods for any number of sensors, as shown in Fig.~\ref{fig:NMG-PG_determinant}.
+The NMG method reserves $L_{\rm{\max}}$ nondominated solutions of D-, A-, and E-optimality, which contain solutions with worse performance for D-optimality and better performance for A- or E-optimality.
 On the other hand, the DGG reserves $L_{\rm{\max}}$ solutions considering only superiority with respect to D-optimality.
-Consequently, the sensor sets obtained by the NMG method are not as diverse as those obtained by the DGG method in terms of D-optimality.
+Consequently, the sensor sets obtained by the NMG method are not as diverse as those obtained by the DGG method in terms of D-optimality in the range we investigated.
 It should be noted, however, that the NMG method can be expected to find better sets of sensors for D-optimality by increasing $L_{\rm{\max}}$, so that the diversity of sensor sets in terms of D-optimality is sufficiently ensured.